ByeNow12/CPSC233GroupProject/README.md

 3. Compile the file(s) using the command: javac GUI_package/\*.java logic_package/\*.java text_package/\*.java

 Run Instructions for GUI version:
-1. Run the program using the command: java GUIGame
+1. Run the program using the command: java GUI_package.GUIGame

 Compiling and Run Instructions for JUnit test PieceTest.java
 1. Copy JUnit Jar files into JUnit Tests folder